Calebyang93/ToDoList/README.md

 **## Contributing**

-The CONTRIBUTING.md is still in progress.
-Please be patient before contributing to open source.
+Read contributing.md before contributing to this project as an open source developer.
-Look out to the CONTRIBUTING.md: CONTRIBUTING.md file for more information.
-We will update you.

 **## License**